How We’re Protecting Our Pollinators

 Whole Kids Foundation: Bee Grant Program

-Since it started in 2014, our Whole Kids Foundation’s Bee Grant program opens in a new tab has granted more than 400 educational beehives to schools and nonprofits with support from The Bee Cause Project opens in a new tab.
-Schools that host educational beehives use them as an effective tool to help kids understand the important role that bees and other pollinators play in our food system.
+Since 2014, the Whole Kids Bee Grant program opens in a new tab has awarded more than 850 educational beehives to schools and nonprofits with support from The Bee Cause Project opens in a new tab.
+Schools that host educational beehives use them as an effective tool for kids to observe bees up close and learn about the vital role bees and other pollinators play in our food system.

 Explore More